Fandi Ahmad: Singapore FA (1979–1983)

+Overseas clubs (1983–1992)

-In 1983, Fandi moved to the Netherlands and signed a two-year contract with FC Groningen.
+In 1983, Fandi moved to the Netherlands and signed a two-year contract with Groningen.
 A thigh injury acquired in a friendly match kept him off the field for ten weeks, but in his first Eredivisie game he scored twice in a 2–0 victory over Go Ahead Eagles.
-Three days later, he played in the first leg of a UEFA Cup second-round match against Italian side Internazionale, and scored the second goal in a 2–0 win, though in the second leg Groningen were defeated 1–5.
+On 19 October 1983, Fandi played in the first leg of a UEFA Cup second-round match against Italian side Internazionale, and scored the second goal in a 2–0 win (the first being from Erwin Koeman), though in the second leg Groningen were defeated 1–5.
+The Inter team boasted a couple of legendary names such as Giuseppe Baresi, Giuseppe Bergomi, Alessandro Altobelli, Evaristo Beccalossi, Riccardo Ferri, Fulvio Collovati and goalkeeper, Walter Zenga.
 The Groningen fans voted Fandi the most popular player and the most skilful player that season; he scored 10 goals in 29 games to help the Dutch club rise from ninth to fifth place in the Eredivisie.
 As an April Fools' Day joke, The Straits Times published a front-page story claiming that Manchester United had signed on Fandi.
 His second season was marred by a recurrence of his thigh injury and a dispute with his coach.
 He played only two full games that season and Groningen did not offer him a new contract.
 During his time in the Netherlands, Fandi scored 11 league goals in 36 league games for Groningen.

 The next club that Fandi played for was Malaysia Cup side Kuala Lumpur FA, which in 1987 won its first Malaysia Cup title.
-It was Malaysia Cup champions again the following season; Fandi won the Golden Boot, having scored 21 goals.
-After a third season at Kuala Lumpur FA, in which it won a third consecutive Malaysia Cup, Fandi signed a two-year contract with Greek club OFI Crete in 1990.
+It was Malaysia Cup champion again the following season; Fandi won the Golden Boot, having scored 21 goals.
+In his third season at Kuala Lumpur FA, they won a third consecutive Malaysia Cup.
+Fandi then signed a two-year contract with Greek club OFI Crete in 1990.
 However, problems with his International Transfer Certificate prevented him from playing for Crete, so he left Greece after two months.
 Fandi then joined Pahang FA, where he reverted to playing mainly in midfield due to his advancing age.
 Fandi missed several months of games because of heel and thigh injuries, and scored three goals to help Pahang FA win the Malaysia Cup and Malaysian League Double in 1992.
 That year, he became the first Singaporean sportsperson to have career earnings exceeding a million Singapore dollars (not adjusted for inflation).